2jordache4/cs585_YOLO/README.md

 # File Locations
 ## main
-The main branch contains the code for trainging and testing the YOLO model
+The main branch contains the code for training and testing the YOLO model

 ## hardware_model
 The hardware_model branch contains the code for the Raspberry Pi.
 It consists of the model generated form the main branch and can interface with the code from the hardware branch.